-Remember to take care of yourself.
-You are under some pressure and you need to find ways to "dial down" and relax in a healthy way and keep yourself in good physical and emotional condition.
-Meditate, practice mindfulness, practice deep breathing, refuel in a quiet atmosphere, put screens and phones away.
+Remember to take care of yourself physically.
+You are under some pressure and you need to find ways to relax in a healthy way and keep yourself in good physical condition.
 Be sure you do plenty of walking, biking, jogging, swimming, or any other physical activity to keep yourself fit.
-Do not let colds or upset stomachs last too long ; it is a good idea to see a doctor after a couple of days if you are not feeling better.
-Consulting a general practitioner costs $25 \in$.
-If you are feeling overwhelmed, talk to your study abroad administrators.
-Psychological counseling services are also available at the VWPP Paris site.
+Do not let colds or upset stomachs last too long; it is a good idea to see a doctor after a couple of days if you are not feeling better.
+Consulting a general practitioner costs 25€.

-You can retain your own value system while learning to see things through the new culture's perspective.
+Retain your own value system.
 You don't have to change your values or what you think is right or wrong.
-Be prepared to question your own beliefs and analyze your reactions, emotions, and cultural beliefs while you learn about the new culture.
-Try to understand the new culture through "new cultural glasses.
-Learn to explain calmly to other people why you don't do certain things or do them in a certain way.
+Be prepared to question your own beliefs and analyze your reactions, emotions, and cultural beliefs to be able to explain to other people why you don't do certain things or do them in a certain way.
 You can also try new things without abandoning your core values.
 You may learn that you like the new way or finally prefer your own.
-Avoid judging the new culture through your own cultural perspective.

 Develop a new support system and become active in the new culture.
 You have left your old support system - your family and friends - behind and will need to develop a new one, although you cannot expect it to be as broad or deep as your old one since you will be in France for only a few months.
 Some of the new people who can help you include program staff, your host family, and your professors.
 When you do need help, ask people for it, expressing your needs as precisely as you can.
 Becoming active in the new culture by speaking French at every opportunity, joining clubs, studying at the university, volunteering where you know you will have an opportunity to meet other people who do not speak your own language, and doing an internship will also help you broaden your support system and move beyond the Shock Phase.
-It also helps to recognize and think about the many positive aspects of French culture : people take the time to greet each other formally, for example, and enjoy lively and wide-ranging conversations over meals or in cafés; they do not rush all the time; they make an effort to dress neatly and stylishly; there is broad appreciation for the arts and cuisine.
+It also helps to recognize and think about the many positive aspects of French culture: people take the time to greet each other formally, for example, and enjoy lively and wide-ranging conversations over meals or in café; they do not rush all the time; they make an effort to dress neatly and stylishly; there is broad appreciation for the arts and cuisine.